Renormalizing the Quark-Meson-Diquark Model: Numerical Results

+As discussed in \cref{subsec:bcs}, the \(\sigma\!\Delta\) scheme yields a different asymptotic value for the diquark gap, yet, the critical temperature approaches the same limit as in the minimal scheme, consistent with \cref{eq:bcssigdel}.
+This similarity and distinction is clearly visible in comparing the two panels of \cref{fig:bcs}.
+Therefore among the RGC schemes discussed in this paper, only the \(\sigma\!\Delta\) scheme fails to follow the BCS relation at $\mu\to\infty$.
+Finally, we note that in the \(\sigma\!\Delta\) scheme the asymptotic regime is reached only at much larger chemical potentials than in the other schemes.
+Near the asymptotic point (gray square), \(T_c\) remains almost constant while \(\bar\Delta_{\text{gap}}\) continues to grow, so no extended linear window develops around the dotted line in the right panel of \cref{fig:bcs}.
+Even at \(\mu = 4\;\text{GeV}\) (solid purple dot) the system is still far from its asymptotic point (gray square).

-We conclude that although both the \(\sigma\Delta\) and the vacuum matching schemes employ the same set of vacuum parameters, the excessive and unnecessary subtractions in the \(\sigma\Delta\) scheme leads to distinct thermodynamic behavior.
-As noted in Ref.~\cite{Gholami:2024diy}, such unnecessary subtractions in RGC schemes can yield unexpected consequences that are not anticipated from a physical standpoint.
-The discrepancy observed here regarding the BCS relation is of the same nature; the excessive subtraction in all \(\Delta\)-dependent RGC schemes (including schemes used in Ref.~\cite{Braun:2018svj} and mass-dependent and massless schemes in Ref.~\cite{Gholami:2024diy}) results in a deviation from the expected BCS relation\footnote{ We employ the BCS relation only as a convenient diagnostic.
-It is derived for conventional (phonon–mediated) superconductors and therefore should \emph{not} be viewed as a rigorous benchmark for color–superconducting models, where the pairing mechanism and underlying dynamics are qualitatively different and no experimental confirmation of the ratio exists.}.
+We conclude that although both the \(\sigma\!\Delta\) and the vacuum matching schemes employ the same set of vacuum parameters, the additional field dependent subtractions in the \(\sigma\!\Delta\) scheme leads to a distinct behavior of the diquark gap and entropy density (cf. \cref{fig:phase_diagram_and_T0_vs_mu,fig:entropy_fixed_mu}).
+As noted in Ref.~\cite{Gholami:2024diy}, such subtractions in RGC schemes can yield unexpected consequences, not anticipated from a physical standpoint, for example regarding the melting pattern of the different diquark condensates.
+The discrepancy observed here regarding the BCS relation is of the same nature; the additional subtraction in all \(\Delta\)-dependent RGC schemes (including schemes used in Ref.~\cite{Braun:2018svj} and mass-dependent and massless schemes in Ref.~\cite{Gholami:2024diy}) results in a deviation from the expected BCS relation \footnote{We note that those subtractions are motivated by considerations \emph{beyond} MFA.
+At the mean‑field level they are not required, but once bosonic fluctuations are taken into account they may become essential.}.
+It should be stressed that, we employ the BCS relation only as a convenient diagnostic.
+It is derived for conventional (phonon-mediated) superconductors and therefore should \emph{not} be viewed as a rigorous benchmark for color-superconducting models, where the pairing mechanism and underlying dynamics are qualitatively different and no experimental confirmation of the ratio exists.

 It is also worth noting that the extent to which the BCS relation is realized and how the asymptotic limit is approached are sensitive to the choice of parameters.
 With different parameter choices, the BCS relation might become a good approximation only at substantially larger values of \(\mu\).
 Thus, the linear scaling along a large range of $\bDelgap$ values observed in \cref{fig:bcs,fig:bcs2} (left) may be coincidental.